 Jessy works as the Global Director of Electric Vehicle Infrastructure Development for two multi-national automakers, and consults with the Working Families Party.
 Her work focuses on creating massive shifts in the auto-industry with an eye towards ensuring a more sustainable planet.
 Most recently Jessy served as Citizen Engagement Labs’s Co-Executive Director.
 In 2008, Rolling Stone Magazine named her one of the “100 Agents of Change in America”.

-Victoria became Hollyhock’s closest neighbour after visiting for the first time in 2007 and falling in love with Hollyhock, its community and Cortes Island.
-Living most of the year in London, UK, she’s a fundraiser, philanthropist, wife, and mother who is passionate about transformation, youth, and a world that works for everyone.
-Victoria is the Chair of LIFEBeat working with disadvantaged youth in the UK using the Creative Community model.
+Victoria became Hollyhock’s closest neighbour after visiting for the first time in 2007 and falling in love with Hollyhock, its community, and Cortes Island.
+She is a fundraising consultant, philanthropist, wife, and mother who is passionate about the climate emergency, raising money as a tool for transformation, youth, and a world that works for everyone.

 Denise is a prominent Indigenous executive leader known for her visionary and transformative impact on the First Nations Technology Council.
 Named Top 40 Under 40 by BC Business, Denise also proudly serves as the President of the Urban Native Youth Association, advisor on innovation to the Governor General of Canada, Status of Women Canada’s Indigenous Women’s Circle, on the board of the First Mile Connectivity Consortium, Vancouver Economic Commission, and on the Simon Fraser University Board of Governors, where she earned her Master’s Degree in Business Administration in 2015.